Environment variables

 ---|---|---|

-Common Properties | ||
+Common properties | ||

 GATEWAY_ADVERTISED_HOST | The hostname returned in the Gateway’s metadata for clients to connect to. | Your hostname |